ZoomAscendion/Zoom/Requirement/Zoom_Platform_Analytics_System_Requirement.md

 **Data Constraints**

--   Duration_Minutes must be a non-negative integer.
+-   Duration in Minutes must be a non-negative integer.

--   Start_Time and End_Time must be valid timestamps.
+-   Start Time and End Time must be valid timestamps.

--   A Meeting_ID in Attendees or Features_Usage must exist in the Meetings table.
+-   A Meeting IF in Attendees or Features Usage must exist in the Meetings table.

 -   Dimension should have  one/many to many relationships wiht fact tables.